feelpp/feelpp/QuickReference/projection.md

 The idea with GiNaC is to provide a string which will be parsed to generate a function:

-\snippet myexpression.cpp expr
+!CODEFILE "code/myexpression.cpp" expr

 To use the Functor, you have to define in the Feel namespace a struct with some variable.
 That struct will provide an `operator()`  interface with specific signature.

-\snippet myfunctor.cpp functor
+!CODEFILE "code/myfunctor.cpp" functor

 and then, you are allowed to define a functor based expression on that way:

-\snippet myfunctor.cpp functors_and_proj
+!CODEFILE "code/myfunctor.cpp" functors_and_proj